Kona Brewing Company

-Kona Brewing Hawai'i is a brewery in Kailua-Kona on Hawaii's Big Island.
+Kona Brewing Hawaii is a brewery and pub headquartered in Kailua-Kona on Hawaii's Big Island with a sister location in Hawai‘i Kai on O‘ahu.
 Formerly owned by Craft Brew Alliance, Kona is now owned by PV Brewing Partners since September 2020.
-Kona Brewing Company distributes its beers in 36 states and 10 different countries.
-Approximately 10 other styles of beer are brewed on a regular basis and served at Kona Brewing Company’s pubs, with a few being served in other restaurants all over the islands.
+The state-of-the-art brewery on Hawai‘i Island produces approximately 10 styles of beer that are brewed on a regular basis and served only to the local Hawai‘i market at Kona Brewing Hawaii’s locally-operated pubs in Kailua-Kona and Hawai‘i Kai, along with restaurants all over the islands.